Skip to content

 import rootLinkElements from './utils/providers/rootLinkElements.ts'

-import HeroCallToAction from './components/organisms/Hero/HeroCallToAction.tsx'
+import headshot from '~/assets/jpg/portrait-01.jpg'

-import FooterMenuRight from './components/organisms/Footer/FooterMenuRight'
+import headshot2 from '~/assets/jpg/portrait-02.jpg'

-import HeaderWithSearch from './components/organisms/HeaderWithSearch'
+import headshot3 from '~/assets/jpg/portrait-03.jpg'

-import HeroCallToAction from './components/organisms/Hero/HeroCallToAction.tsx'
+import HeroCallToAction from '~/components/organisms/Hero/HeroCallToAction.tsx'

 export const links: Route.LinksFunction = () => {